Restricted Regions Travel

 Last-Minute Travel Requests

-Late requests cannot be guaranteed a decision prior to the proposed departure date and may result in a denied application and/or delayed start date for travel.
-To ensure you do not risk turning in a last-minute request, please take note of the deadlines for submitting requests.
+Late requests may result in a denied application and/or delayed departure date.
+Please take note of the deadlines for submitting requests.

 Sudden Changes in Travel Conditions

-Though uncommon, it is possible that travel abroad could need to be modified or suspended by the University due to a sudden change of health and safety risks.
-In making this assessment, the IOC will consider:
+Although uncommon, it is possible for the university to modify or suspend travel abroad due to a sudden change of health and safety risks.
+In making such an assessment, the IOC will consider:

-- The risks associated with continuing the activity at that location
+- The risks associated with continuing activity in the affected region(s);

-In circumstances where students are perceived to be in imminent danger and immediate action is required, the University has the authority to suspend the affected programs or activities immediately and initiate evacuation proceedings.
+Under circumstances where students, faculty or staff are perceived to be in imminent danger and immediate action is required, the university has the authority to immediately suspend the affected programs or activities and initiate evacuation procedures.

 Circumstantial Changes Following IOC Approval

-If your travel plans are adjusted after IOC approval has been granted, the traveler or program/activity sponsor is responsible for contacting the IOC to discuss the conditions of your changes for approval.
-If there is a change in circumstances – in terms of the proposed itinerary, the critical nature of the trip, or the health, safety, or security climate of the region of interest – either prior to or after departure, the University retains the right to withdraw IOC travel approval and/or require return to the U.S.
+If there is a change to the proposed itinerary, the critical nature of the trip, or the health, safety, or security climate of the region, the university reserves the right to withdraw IOC travel approval and/or require travelers to return to the United States.